nginx/agent/README.md

 Open a web browser to view the mock control plane at [http://localhost:54790](http://localhost:54790).
 The following links will be shown in the web interface:

 - registered - shows registration information of the dataplane
-- nginxes - lists the nginx instances on the dataplane
+- nginxes - lists the NGINX instances on the dataplane
 - configs - shows the protobuf payload for NGINX configuration sent to the management plane
 - configs/chunked - shows the split up payloads sent to the management plane
 - configs/raw - shows the actual configuration as it would live on the dataplane